omerktk/Demo-API-Python-Application/README.md

 # Demo-API-Python-Application

 A demo showcasing a Kivy Python app and a RESTful API for educational purposes.
 Includes user management, transactions, and logging functionalities.
 Explore the live demo and learn.
 Ideal for learning API integration and backend development.

 ## Overview

 This repository provides a demonstration of a RESTful API and a Kivy-based Python application designed to showcase how to integrate and interact with APIs.
 The demo application, which is available [live here](https://zofasoftwares.com/demo), serves as an educational tool for understanding API integration and basic application development.

-## Live Demo
+## Live Demo Api

 You can explore the live demo of the application at: [https://zofasoftwares.com/demo](https://zofasoftwares.com/demo)